-The Red Bull Cliff Diving World Series 2013 will follow the traditional high diving format and is a mix of the rules from FINA and HDA.
-Divers hand in their four planned dives the day before the first day of competition – dives shall consist of two required dives of a fixed degree of difficulty of 3.8 and two optional dives assigned a degree of difficulty computed from the HDA (High Diving Alliance) table – and are scored by five high-diving judges.
+The Red Bull Cliff Diving World Series 2014 follows the traditional high diving format and is a mix of the rules from FINA and HDA.
+Divers hand in their planned dives the day before the first day of competition – dives shall consist of two required dives of a fixed Degree of Difficulty (DD) of 3.8 and two optional dives assigned a Degree of Difficulty computed from the HDA (High Diving Alliance) table – and are scored by five high-diving judges.

-The winner of each individual tour stop is the diver with the highest points total from all four dives and the ranking in each tour stop will be awarded with points according to the table below.
-The winner of the Red Bull Cliff Diving World Series 2013 will be the athlete with the highest overall points after eight competitions having applied the scratch-result policy (the divers will strike their worst result, meaning that only the top seven results from each diver will count towards their overall ranking).
+The winner of each individual tour stop is the diver with the highest points total from all four competition dives and the ranked athletes from each tour stop will be awarded with points according to the table below.
+The winner of the Red Bull Cliff Diving World Series 2014 will be the athlete with the highest overall points after seven competitions.

-10 fixed divers will participate in the 2013 World Series.
-For each tour stop in 2013, up to four wildcard divers can be invited.
-This will depend on several factors (including the ranking from the qualification competition) and will be decided prior to the season.
-Even though wildcard divers may only compete in one or two individual events, their results will count the same as for any of the fixed divers.
+10 permanent divers will participate in the 2014 World Series.
+Each tour stop in 2014 will feature up to four wildcards.
+Even though wildcard divers may only compete in one or two individual events, their results will count the same as for any of the permanent divers.
 A diver must perform at least one dive in competition to be included in the final result.

-Ahead of each competition a draw will determine the diving order for the first round.
-The first round of dives will feature one required dive of a fixed DD of 3.8, the results of which will determine the ranking for the head-to-head rounds the following day; 1st goes against 14th, 2nd against 13th, etc.
+Ahead of each competition a draw will determine the diving order for the Seeding Round.
+The Seeding Round will feature one required dive with a fixed DD of 3.8, the results of which will determine the pairings for the two head-to-head rounds (Rounds 1 and 2) the following day; 1st goes against 14th, 2nd against 13th, etc.

-In the head-to-head rounds, all divers do one more required dive (DD 3.8) and one optional dive.
-In the event of 14 divers starting the competition, seven winners will advance from the head-to-heads, taking into account their score from all three dives (including the first round).
+In the head-to-head rounds, all divers do one required dive (DD 3.8) and one optional dive.
+In the event of 14 divers starting the competition, seven winners will advance from the head-to-heads, taking into account their total score from Rounds 1 and 2 and the Seeding Round.
 There will also be one lucky loser (the diver with the highest score of all the beaten divers).
-The eight remaining divers will do one final optional dive.
-The order will be determined by the points accumulated from the first three rounds of dives and will be in reverse order.
-The winner will be the one with the highest points total from all four dives.
+The eight remaining divers will do a second optional dive in the Final Round.
+The diving order will be determined by the points accumulated from the first three rounds of dives and will be in reverse order.
+The winner will be the one with the highest points total from all four competition dives.

 Divers will receive points that will be tallied to produce the World Series ranking.
 Per event the scores are as follows: